hyperledger-labs/blockchain-carbon-accounting/utility-emissions-channel/README.md

 sh runTests.sh
 ```

-## Integrating with the Net Emissions Token Network integration
+## Integrating with the Net Emissions Token Network Ethereum contracts

 Through an endpoint in the REST API, you can retrieve a series of emissions records by date range and issue an Audited Emissions Token based on this data.

-### Setting up an Ethereum network

-There are currently two options for starting an Ethereum network to deploy the Net Emissions Token Contract to - the hardhat test network, or Goerli.
+Currently, Goerli is the Ethereum testnet that the net emissions token contract is deployed to and is used for testing with the API.

 Copy and edit the network configuration by navigating to this folder and running: